GeomaticsAndRS/text-mining/README.md

 files ending in _corpus.py populate a collection of scientific abstracts by various means;

-translate_corpus.py detects the language of the abstracts above (using textcat), and then translates them into English (if needed) using the translateR package (a Microsoft key is needed to use the Microsoft service).
+in particular cost_corpus.py populates a collection of scientific abstracts from cost.eu.

-cost_corpus.py populates a collection of scientific abstracts from cost.eu.
+translate_corpus.R detects the language of the abstracts above (using textcat), and then translates them into English (if needed) using the translateR R package (a Microsoft key is needed to use the Microsoft service).

-match_abstracts.py matches the abstracts from the cost and the other corpora, and ranks the matches using a scalar product of tf_idf vectors, using the package tm.
+match.R matches the abstracts from the cost and the other corpora, and ranks the matches using a scalar product of tf_idf vectors, using the R package tm.

 unicodecsv, selenium and HTMLParser are required Python packages, Firefox is needed to be driven by selenium.